niksy/x-autosuggest/README.md

 ##### onOptionSelect

 Type: `Function`
-Default: `(event, value) => {}`
+Default: `(event, value, meta) => {}`

 Callback to run when option is selected.
-It receives two arguments: event object of triggered event and value of triggered option.
+It receives following arguments:

+-   Event object of triggered event
+-   Value of triggered option
+-   Additional (meta) information of triggered option

 This callback is useful for performing actions such as triggering form submit.